-First of all, let me explain "the Launch mode of called Activity".
+First of all, let me explain the "Launch mode of called Activity."
 Launch mode of Activity can be set by writing android:launchMode in AndroidManifest.xml.
 When it's not written, it's considered as "standard".
 In addition, launch mode can be also changed by a flag to set to Intent.
 Flag "FLAG_ACTIVITY_NEW_TASK" launches Activity by "singleTask" mode.

-The launch modes that can be specified are as per below.
-I'll explain about the relation with the root activity, mainly.
+The launch modes that can be specified are as follows.
+We'll explain with a particular focus on the relation with the root Activity.